santiagohervella/dotfiles/README.md

   - Delete all default macros from Keyboard Maestro
   - Navigate to `~/.config/keyboard-maestro` and double click on the appropriate macro library.
 In the popup window, click "Insert" to import the macros
   - Fill in all the sensitive information in each macro that has "FILL ME IN" anywhere
+  - Add the license (stored in 1Password)
+    - Bartender
+      - Right to left (not all apply to all machines.
+If not, just skip):
+        - System clock should be the analog clock.
+Find the defaults command for this
+        - Use Mini Calendar to show "Jan 26 5:15:05 PM"
+        - Use Menu Bar Calendar as the icon to click to browse the calendar
+        - System battery with percentage
+        - Wifi
+        - Sound
+        - Bartender `···`
+        - iStat Menus network activity
+        - iStat Menus CPU graph
+        - iStat Menus GPU graph
+        - Backblaze
+        - Mullvad
+      - Anything not mentioned here lives in Bartender
 - Give apps the proper permissions:
   - Accessibility
     - AltTab
+    - Bartender 5
     - Festivitas
     - Hammerspoon
     - Keyboard Maestro